N215-kbriske/homework-nine/README.md

 - Add content to the page when you click on a link by using the MVC model and jQuery
 - Use only one page and load all the content onto that page
 - Your site should be fully developed with content
-- Upload your project to Github and Web4 and add your Web4 link to the README file.
+- Upload your project to Github and Web4 and add your Web4 link to the README file

 Enjoy!